-Kristjan defies musical orthodoxy and pursues his pioneering ideas and concepts with three bands and orchestras: Together with Gene Pritsker he co-founded the New York-based classical-hip-hop-jazz group Absolute Ensemble.
-He is Founding Conductor and Music Director of the Baltic Sea Philharmonic and leader of the Sunbeam Production in-house band Nordic Pulse.
+He defies musical orthodoxy with fresh concepts packed within three bands and orchestras.
+Together with Gene Pritsker, he co-founded the New York-based classical-hip-hop-jazz group, Absolute Ensemble.
+Järvi is the Founding Conductor and Music Director of the Baltic Sea Philharmonic, and he is the leader of Sunbeam Productions’ in-house band, Nordic Pulse.

 Kristjan Järvi collaborates internationally with outstanding creative personalities from the art, music and film scene.
 For example, he composed music for Tom Tykwer’s prestigious series, Babylon Berlin, which he recorded with the Absolute Ensemble and the MDR Radio Symphony Orchestra.

 As a recording artist, Järvi has more than 60 albums to his credit, from Hollywood soundtracks such as Cloud Atlas, Sense8 (both productions of the Wachowski sisters, who also created The Matrix) and A Hologram for the King (Tom Tykwer) and award-winning albums on Sony Classical and Chandos, to his eponymous series: The Kristjan Järvi Sound Project.